kissmetrics/km-support/_posts/2012-10-19-tracking-email.md

 ---
 When you email your customers, there are three main actions that these people do:

-1. The person receives the email.
+1. The person **receives** the email.
-2. The person opens the email.
+2. The person **opens** the email.
-3. The person clicks through the email to get to your website.
-(Arguably, the easiest and most important step to track.)
+3. The person **clicks through** the email to get to your website.

-If you use [Mailchimp][mailchimp], all three of these are already tracked as part of [our integration][mailchimp].
+If you use [Mailchimp][mailchimp], please familiarize yourself on how we fetch this information from Mailchimp.
 If you do not use Mailchimp, here are some ways to measure each action.

 ## 1. Tracking Email Sends/Receives